-In September 2015, the FASB issued a new standard simplifying the accounting for measurement-period adjustments.
+In September 2015, the FASB issued ASU 2015-16 "Simplifying the Accounting for Measurement-Period Adjustments."
 The new standard eliminates the requirement to restate prior period financial statements for measurement period adjustments.
 The new standard requires that the cumulative impact of a measurement period adjustment (including the impact on prior periods) be recognized in the reporting period in which the adjustment is identified.
-The standard is effective for interim and annual periods beginning after December 15, 2015 and is not expected to have a material impact on our financial condition or results of operations.
+The standard was effective for interim and annual periods beginning after December 15, 2015 and its adoption did not have a material impact on our financial condition or results of operations.